Sachin Tendulkar uses MP funds to improve tribal lives at Aarey

-Rajya Sabha MP Sachin Tendulkar is using his Local Area Development fund on the long-neglected adivasi community in Aarey Colony; he has commissioned the construction of footpaths and six toilets in the area, and has also distributed 500 solar lamps among the locals
+Rajya Sabha MP Sachin Tendulkar is using his Local Area Development fund on the adivasi community in Aarey Colony; has commissioned construction of footpaths, 6 toilets in the area

 As a Rajya Sabha member, Sachin Tendulkar has come under fire several times over the years for failing to carry out development work, so this year, the celebrated cricketer and MP has decided to answer his detractors not with words but action.